scotty-c/kubernetes-on-azure-workshop/README.md

 To be able to run the labs in the workshops you will need the following

-* A bash shell (WSL works fine if you are a windows user) I have written a [post](https://medium.com/devopslinks/windows-for-a-linux-guy-823276351826) on how to get WSL configured for the workshops
+* A bash shell (WSL works fine if you are a windows user) I have written a [post](https://medium.com/devopslinks/windows-for-a-linux-guy-823276351826) on how to get WSL configured for the workshops.
+  If a bash shell is not available to you please use [azure cloud shell](https://azure.microsoft.com/en-au/features/cloud-shell/?WT.mc_id=aksworkshop-github-sccoulto)

 * An Azure account that has access to create service principals

 If you dont have an Azure account and want to run the workshops, you can sign up for an [Azure trial](https://azure.microsoft.com/en-us/offers/ms-azr-0044p/?WT.mc_id=aksworkshop-github-sccoulto) that will give you free credit to complete the workshop.